opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 4. Under Metrics, choose **Event**.
 For log data, each log would be an event.
 So you can choose the Log ID or Span ID here to represent that log.
 5. Select the **Start Time** and the **Duration** fields from your data set.
 The start time is the timestamp that represents the begining of an event.
 The duration is the time interval that can be added to the start time.
 6. For **Results** choose the number of events that you want to display on the chart.
 These resuts will be sequenced based on the earliest to latest based on start time.
-7. **Panel settings** allows you to select the position and labels for your X and Y axis.
+7. **Panel settings** allows you to select the position and labels for your X and Y-axis.
 It also gives you the option to set the time format and color for the chart.
 8. Choose **Update**.
 You will see the Gantt chart displayed as shown in the figure.
 If you don't see any data displayed, try changing the date range for the data, and **Refresh** the chart.

 ![Gantt Chart](../../images/kibana-gantt-chart.png)

 This Gantt chart has log IDs displayed on the Y-axis.
-These are the unique events that you choose under **Metrics** (as log IDs) and represent each horizontal bar on the chart.
-The start time defines the left edge of each horizontal bar.
-The duration defines the length of each bar.
-If you hover over the horizontal bars you will see the duration of that event in the time format avaiable in your data.
+Each bar on the chart is ana unique event (`logid` in this example) that you choose under **Metrics**.
+The start time is the left edge of each horizontal bar.
+The duration is the length of each bar.
+If you hover over a horizontal bar you see the duration of that event in the time format avaiable in your data (for example milliseconds).

 ## Step 6: Create Dashboards